JL23-1/Generator/README.md

 # Weapon-generator
-A random weapon name generator written in python.
+A random thing generator written in python.
 It is bad